-Volunteers who plan the annual conference are divided into officers, board of directors, board council, standing committees and divisions.
+Volunteers who plan the annual conference are divided into officers, board of directors, standing committees and divisions.
 All work together on the year-around-planning process for the spring event.

-Current standing committee assignments include: Arrangements, Awards, Catering, Continuing Education Units, Exhibits, Printing & Mailing, Promotion and Publicity, Recruiting, Registration, Scholarship, Investments, Website and Site Committee..
+Current standing committee assignments include: Arrangements, Awards, Catering, Continuing Education Units, Exhibits, Fund Development, Investments, Printing & Mailing, Promotion and Publicity, Registration, Scholarship, Student, Website and Site Committee.

-Divisions who plan and execute the seminars include: Chemical, Construction, Emergency Management, Environmental Management, Fire Safety, Health Care, Industrial, Industrial Hygiene, Insurance, Occupational Health Nurses, Public Employer, Public Utilities, Security, Consultation Education & Training, and Transportation Divisions.
+Divisions who plan and execute the seminars include: Agriculture, Chemical, Construction, Emergency Management/Fire Safety, Environmental Management, Health Care, Industrial, Industrial Hygiene, Metal Fabricating, Risk & Insurance, Public Utilities/Public Employer, Security, Consultation Education & Training, and Transportation Divisions.

 Volunteers involved in the Michigan Safety Conference organization agree that it is a rewarding experience that provides an invaluable opportunity to network and exchange information with safety and health professionals from across the state.

 Prior to the Great Depression, the Michigan Safety Conference was formed to help Michigan business, industry and government to reduce accidents, injuries and property damage.

 The first conference took place in 1929 presenting safety-related seminars and displays to the public.
 Seven years later, in 1936, the second conference was held.
 Conference notes reveal that the featured speaker was Gerald R. Ford, Sr., father of President Gerald R. Ford, Jr.